Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 LSAT Lab Review

-Our expert team’s comprehensive review of the prep course and materials from LSAT Lab
+Our team’s comprehensive review of the prep course and study materials from LSAT Lab

-Relatively new to the game, LSAT Lab is trying to shake up an old industry.
-With a highly affordable monthly pricing model and frequent, live online classes that you can jump in and out of, this prep course has tons of appeal for students.
-Not to mention, they’ve been producing a ton of 170+ scorers.
+With a highly affordable monthly pricing model and frequent, live online classes that you can jump in and out of, LSAT Lab has tons of appeal.
+Not to mention, they’ve produced a ton of 170+ scorers.
 But being a relatively unknown commodity, most people want to know just how legit LSAT Lab really is.
-To explore this, we take a deep dive and closely evaluate this LSAT course provider in our detailed review.
+To explore this, we take a deep dive and closely evaluate this LSAT course in our detailed review.

 LSAT Lab Classroom